Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/README.md

 **12 Months** - The Proposal is now redundant and regarded as a historical anomaly.

-**Budget Requirements :** My Budget is broken into $5 for basic costs.
+**Budget Requirements.** My Budget is broken into $5 for basic costs.
 The minting of an ADA Non-Fungible Token is pending negotiation for work in kind with NFT-DAO.

 **Identifying information about the proposer** : The repository maintainer Stephen Whitenstall https://stephen-rowan.github.io/

-**Defined Expected Launch Date(s) :** 11/04/2021 (Alpha Version 0.0 - Released) through 26/05/2021 (Release of Alpha Version 2.0) to Governance : Due : TBA (by Project Catalyst).
+**Defined Expected Launch Date(s).** 11/04/2021 (Alpha Version 0.0 - Released) through 26/05/2021 (Release of Alpha Version 2.0) to Governance : Due : TBA (by Project Catalyst).

 ### (3) QA of Ideascale Platform General Issues - Due : 26/05/2021 :
 This deliverable is a QA of General Usability Issues of the Ideascale Platform(Data Only) to inform Output (5).